 'Amethyst' Oakleaf Hydrangea has upright white panicles that age to a gorgeous wine red, retaining this color even when used as a dried cut flower.
 The branching is denser and more upright than other Oakleafs, making this cultivar more suitable for smaller gardens.
 The fall color is an added asset, turning a lovely burgundy-red.
 Another great selection by the Hydrangea king, Dr. Michael Dirr, which we first admired at the Scott Arboretum.

 Hydrangea quercifolia 'Pee Wee' has white panicle flowers in June and July and is a compact form of the Oakleaf Hydrangea.
 It has burgundy-red fall foliage.
 Introduction by Aldrich Nursery in Alabama.
-Daryl Kobesky's favorite Oakleaf Hydrangea, because the foliage is so neat and clean.
+One of our favorite Oakleaf Hydrangeas, because the foliage is so neat and clean.

 PRN Preferred: All the great attributes of an Oakleaf Hydrangea but in compact form.